 Iran has many beautiful and deceptive places.
-One of the fantastic natural examples of Iran is badab-e surt springs, which today we want to mention in this Iran travel guide center article.
+One of the fantastic natural examples of Iran is badab-e surt springs, which today we want to mention in this Iran Travel Guide Centre article.

-Badab-e surt is a stepped natural spring that exists in only a few parts of the world.
-In this opportunity, we want to deal with this natural phenomenon and examine it in Iran tourism magazine.
+Badab-e surt is a stepped natural spring in only a few parts of the world.
+In this opportunity, we want to deal with this natural phenomenon and examine it in the Iran tourism magazine.

 Familiarity with the Badab-e Surt Spring

-There are many floors to Badab-e Surt springs, each of which has its smell or color.
-This masterpiece was formed over many years by the cooperation of natural elements like wind and water.
+There are many floors to Badab-e Surt springs, each with its smell or colour.
+This masterpiece was formed over many years by cooperating with natural elements like wind and water.

 This phenomenon is limited to forest heights with conifers from the north and overlooks the lower valleys from the south.
 To the east of badab-e surt, there are heights covered with shrubs and shrubs, and to the west, there is the village of Arvest.

-A historical and large town, the name of one of its old neighborhoods is Surat.
-In the distant past, this neighborhood was a Zoroastrian area called Surat Lengeh.
+A historical and large town, the name of one of its old neighbourhoods is Surat.
+In the distant past, this neighbourhood was a Zoroastrian area called Surat Lengeh.

-Badab-e Surt spring water is salty and has a moderate temperature and, due to the presence of salts and iron oxide, has several healing properties.
+Badab-e Surt spring water is salty, has a moderate temperature, and has several healing properties due to salts and iron oxide.
 There is no doubt that this attraction is among the most beautiful springs globally, and it has even been referred to as the second-largest saltwater spring on the earth after the Pamukkale spring in Turkey.